jimin-kang/acb-bot/README.md

 Some things to come in the future maybe.

-Made by Kyler Kopacz '21, Chris Murphy '22, Charlie Estes '22, Daniel Qin '22, Jimin Kang '23
+Made by Kyler Kopacz '21, Chris Murphy '22, Charlie Estes '22, Daniel Qin '22, Jimin Kang '23, Trevor Gasgarth '24

 ## **Setup**: